open-sauced/docs/docs/community/welcome-to-the-community.md

 ---
 id: welcome-to-the-community
-title: Welcome to the Community
+title: 'Welcome to the Community'
 sidebar_label: Welcome to the Community
 keywords:
   - welcome to the community